manishsahani999/dotfiles/README.md

 I have covered all the configurations in a detailed tutorial, If you like to read more about step by step configuration, please see the docs folder or visit [http://noexcept.me/dotfiles]().

-just to show you the gist of what this repository will achieve, below is how the terminal looks after installation.
+Just to show you the gist of what this repository will achieve, below is how the terminal looks after installation.
 ![terminal image](static/terminal.png)

 ### Usage